aaronjordan/a9n-dev/apps/sandbox/typography/src/routes/index.md

 Some items:

-- cheese
+- Cheese
-- lettuce
+- Lettuce
-- tomato
+- Tomato
-- onion
+- Onion
-- mayo
+- Mayo

 Other notes: